 A blog page is an overview where all your blog articles are collected.
 Though this section isn’t mandatory, we do highly recommend having a blog page—both for creative and marketing purposes.

-For marketing purposes, writing about specific topics and using relevant keywords help your website rank on search engines.
+For digital marketing purposes, writing about specific topics and using relevant keywords help your website rank on search engines.
 Furthermore, by sharing your knowledge you can position yourself as a thought leader in your field of expertise.

-Don’t forget to add a CTA in your blog posts (e.g. signup for the newsletter or download the eBook).
+Don’t forget to add a CTA in your blog posts (e.g. signup for the newsletter or download the e-book).

 We love this blog overview from plan-tracking tool Tability.
 Apart from the interesting blogs, the artsy headers are unique and differentiate them from their competitors.